 Immune checkpoint inhibitors block immune checkpoints.
 Checkpoints are a normal part of the immune system that keep immune responses from being too strong and possibly destroying healthy cells in the body.
 Blocking checkpoints with inhibitors allows the immune system to respond more strongly to cancer cells.

-CAR T-Cell therapy boosts the natural ability of T cells to fight cancer.
+Engineered T cell therapy boosts the natural ability of T cells to fight cancer.
 T cells are taken from the patient’s blood and modified in a laboratory.
 The modified cells are returned to the patient, where they multiply and attack cancer cells.
-Learn more.
+Learn more about CAR-T cell therapy.

 Monoclonal antibodies are immune system proteins created in a laboratory to bind to specific targets on cancer cells.
 Targeting the cancer cell allows the immune system to “see” the cancer as harmful to the body and attack the abnormal cells.